goodtomeetyou/GrinningSoul/README.md

     ```bash
     ./convertOne.sh /path/to/MyDecryptedApp.app
     ```
-4. Locate the converted app bundle on the directory `convertedapps` within `GrinningSoul` project folder.
+4. Locate the converted app bundle on the directory `convertedApps` within `GrinningSoul` project folder.
 5. Run the converted application within the iOS Simulator.
 Open a iPhone device on the Simulator and drag the app bundle to SpringBoard.

 **TROUBLESHOOTING**